 There are wrong ways and right ways to measure your blood pressure.
-Watch Harvard Heart Letter Editor Patrick Skerrett demonstrate both.
+Watch Harvard Heart Letter former editor Patrick Skerrett demonstrate both.

 Buy a monitor that meets the test